 We have a developing community of educators learning and growing together.
-See our Google+ Community.
+See our CBL eMagazine.

-Connections-based Learning is an approach to teaching and learning that leverages the connected world we live in.
-It's about changing the question from "How can we learn this?" to "Who will engage with us in learning?".
-With Connections-based Learning, making meaningful connections drives the learning activities.
+Connections-based learning is an approach to teaching and learning that leverages the connected world we live in.
+It's about changing the question from "How can we learn this?" to "Who can we engage as we learn?"
+With connections-based learning, making meaningful connections drives the learning activities.

 Developing connections is beneficial for kindergarten students all the way through higher education.
 Using the tools available in this 21st century, rich learning experiences can be forged through a simple process that gives the onus of learning back to the students.